 On the Legislative Front (1 matter)

 NEW YORK CITY COUNCIL PASSES FREELANCER PAYMENT PROTECTION BILL.
 On October 27, 2016, the New York City Council passed a bill, commonly referred to as the Freelance Isn’t Free Act (No. 1017-2015), which is likely to be signed by the Mayor shortly.
 The bill seeks to ensure that freelancers and other ICs providing services as individuals are offered a written contract and are paid by the date specified in the agreement or, if not so specified, within 30 days after the completion of services under the contract.
 The bill covers any contract between freelance workers and a non-governmental “hiring party” that has a value of $800 or more, by itself or when aggregated with all contracts between the parties over the prior 120 days.
 Additionally, under the bill, a freelance worker who prevails on a claim for late payment or non-payment “is entitled to an award of double damages, injunctive relief and other such remedies as may be appropriate.”
-As noted in our article published in the November 3, 2016 edition of the New York Law Journal entitled “Defects in NYC’s Freelance Bill,” we noted that the most serious defect was the failure to include a good faith defense to double damages – a defense commonly found in wage protection laws across the country including in the New York Labor Law.
-We warned that the bill may lead to adverse consequences for freelancers and companies, predicting that some businesses would choose not to retain ICs with New York City mailing addresses out of concern that an IC would seek a windfall recovery whenever a company chooses not to pay a freelancer in whole or in part based on a bona fide, legitimate belief that the IC did not complete the work or did not do so satisfactorily.
+As noted in my article published in the November 3, 2016 edition of the New York Law Journal entitled “Defects in NYC’s Freelance Bill,” I noted that the most serious defect was the failure to include a good faith defense to double damages – a defense commonly found in wage protection laws across the country including in the New York Labor Law.
+I warned that the bill may lead to adverse consequences for freelancers and companies, predicting that some businesses would choose not to retain ICs with New York City mailing addresses out of concern that an IC would seek a windfall recovery whenever a company chooses not to pay a freelancer in whole or in part based on a bona fide, legitimate belief that the IC did not complete the work or did not do so satisfactorily.

 Written by Richard Reibstein.